-Pokémon Go gets three new Legendary Pokemon that’ll move around the world each month
+Pokémon GO gets three new Legendary Pokémon that’ll move around the world each month

 Third round of Disrupt SF Hackathon tickets now available

-Back in July, Niantic introduced a new concept to Pokémon Go: Legendaries.
-Meant to be some of the hardest to catch, Legendary Pokémon are ultra strong, appear only for a limited time, and require players to form “raid groups” of up to 20 players to take them down.
+Back in July, Niantic introduced a new concept to Pokémon GO: Legendaries.
+Meant to be some of the hardest to catch, Legendary Pokémon are ultra-strong, appear only for a limited time and require players to form “raid groups” of up to 20 players to take them down.

 It had a peculiar impact on the game.
-It by no means brought the game back to the crazy, just-after-launch days of seeing mobs of Go players wandering aimlessly everywhere you looked… but it definitely brought players out of the woodworks and brought them together.
+It by no means brought the game back to the crazy, just-after-launch days of seeing mobs of GO players wandering aimlessly everywhere you looked… but it definitely brought players out of the woodwork and brought them together.
 Successfully taking down a Legendary Pokémon meant organizing a sufficiently large group — which, in most cases, meant getting on your local Discord or Facebook group and setting a game plan.

-As of later today, the first set of Legendary Pokemon (Articuno, Moltres, Zapdos, and Lugia) are leaving — and, perhaps a bit surprisingly, three new ones are already prepped to take their place.
+As of later today, the first set of Legendary Pokémon (Articuno, Moltres, Zapdos and Lugia) are leaving — and, perhaps a bit surprisingly, three new ones are already prepped to take their place.

 But there’s a bit of a twist this time: only one Legendary will appear in a given region at a time, rotating at the end of each month.